Schoharie County, New York: Government

-The sheriff of Schoharie County, Tony Desmond, received national attention for publicly stating during the 2013 election that he would not enforce the NY SAFE Act gun-control legislation.
+The sheriff of Schoharie County, Tony Desmond, received national attention for publicly stating during the 2013 election that he would not enforce the NY SAFE Act.
 The current sheriff, Ronald R. Stevens, succeeded Desmond in 2018.

-From 1884 to 1916, Schoharie County consistently backed Democratic Party candidates in presidential elections.
-Since 1916, the county has backed Democratic candidates only twice, in 1964 and 1996, when Lyndon B. Johnson and Bill Clinton dominated upstate New York.
+From 1828 to 1916 with the exception of 1848, Schoharie County consistently backed Democratic Party candidates in presidential elections; it was the only county in the state to support William Jennings Bryan over William McKinley in 1896.
+After 1916, the county has backed the Democratic candidate only twice, in 1964 and 1996.